 The debate around genetically modified organisms (GMO) is huge and heated on either side.
 One of the major considerations when arguing against the use of GMO products is the potential for environmental harm.
-What exactly are the environmental risks to consider in regards to GMOs?
+What exactly are the environmental risks to consider in regard to GMOs?

-Furthermore, the longterm effects of GMOs are not certain.
+Furthermore, the long term effects of GMOs are not certain.
 Pests that are targeted by these agricultural methods can adapt to pesticides and herbicides, in addition to the DNA changes in GM plants to make them ¨resistant.¨ This means that they will not always be effective, but their toxic legacies will remain.

 Cumulative effects of products such as GMOs are important to take into consideration.
-Evidence also suggests that small genetic changes in plants may produce even larger ecological shifts, meaning that there is potential for GMO´s to become persistent and weedy in agricultural conditions, since they are modified to be resistant to some modern agricultural techniques.
+Evidence also suggests that small genetic changes in plants may produce even larger ecological shifts, meaning that there is potential for GMOs to become persistent and weedy in agricultural conditions, since they are modified to be resistant to some modern agricultural techniques.
 This can also mean being invasive in natural settings, where GMOs, of course, do not occur naturally.
-It is not impossible for new, human modified, plants to become invasive species in delicate, natural ecosystems.
+It is not impossible for new, human-modified plants to become invasive species in delicate, natural ecosystems.

 Finally, biodiversity, while it is critical in all ecosystems and to the sustainability of all species, is put at risk by GMOs.
 When GM crops are planted, generally in a monocrop fashion, many heritage seeds are no longer used.
 The nature of GMOs means fewer weed flowers and, therefore, less nectar for pollinators.
 Toxins released into the soil through the plants´ routes mean fewer soil bacteria, which are integral to healthy soil for plants to grow without the use of chemical fertilizers.
 Toxic residues are left in the soil of GM crops.
 Nutrients are not returned to the soil in mono crops and from GMO foods, meaning that soil is becoming dry and void of all nutrients, generally integral to the growing process.
 A cycle of dependence on GMO seeds and chemical fertilizers, pesticides, and herbicides is then created in order to grow a single crop.
 In addition to soil issues, the irrigation used to grow GM foods naturally carries all of these problems into water sources and into the air.
 This exposes different bacteria, insects, and animals to the same problems.

-All of these impacts must be taken into consideration in the larger picture; GMO´s DNA may end up in soil, compost, animal feed and byproducts, and other living organisms from insects to larger pests.
+All of these impacts must be taken into consideration in the larger picture; GMO´s DNA may end up in the soil, compost, animal feed and byproducts, and other living organisms, from insects to larger pests.
 Bees can transport pesticides, herbicides, and DNA through the air into the environment.
 Once a plant is introduced in an agricultural environment, it is reasonable to assume it will become part of a larger ecosystem, meaning the problem of environmental damage done by GMOs is much larger than simply potentially harming our health.